 By Eric Johnson

-During a friendly dialogue that I had with a member of The Church of Jesus Christ of Latter-day Saints (LDS, Mormon), I made a point that seemed to strike a chord.
+During a friendly dialogue that I had not long ago with a member of The Church of Jesus Christ of Latter-day Saints (LDS, Mormon), I made a point that seemed to strike a chord.
 After a few seconds of awkward silence, the Latter-day Saint said (in a most respectful way), “What you’re showing me appears to be correct.
 I’m not sure how to answer your objection to my faith.
 I guess we’ll all know in the end anyway, won’t we?”

 He was right.
 After all, every person will know the truth by the time the engraver carves the death date onto the headstone.
 In conversations with LDS friends, family members, co-workers, and neighbors, the Christian may be offered a similar white flag of surrender.
-When that happens, there are several techniques that can be used to help the Mormon grasp how important it is to discover truth today because tomorrow may be too late.
+When that happens, there are several techniques that can be used to help the Latter-day Saint grasp how important it is to discover truth today because, after all, tomorrow may be too late.

 The Mormon Testimony

 Before walking away, the Mormon in the story above decided to share his testimony, which went in part, “I testify to you that Joseph Smith and Thomas S. Monson [the current president at that time] are prophets of God and that the Book of Mormon is true.”
 The impetus for this typical testimony is derived from Moroni 10:4, the last book and chapter in the Book of Mormon.
 It says that “if ye shall ask with a sincere heart, with real intent, having faith in Christ, he will manifest the truth of it unto you by the power of the Holy Ghost.”